Boundary Layer Estimates in Stochastic Homogenization: Argument for Proposition : Fluctuation estimates for the boundary layer corrector

 We then first consider the case that $i =1$.
-To obtain \eqref{sens_v1v2est}, we apply the whole space version of the weighted Meyers estimate \eqref{Lemma_4_est_2} from Lemma \ref{sens_Lm0} to $v_1$ solving \eqref{sens_def_v1}.
+To obtain \eqref{sens_v1v2est}, we apply the whole-space version of the weighted Meyers estimate \eqref{Lemma_4_est_2} to $v^{\eps}_1$ solving \eqref{sens_def_v1}.
 This yields that

 for $1< p \leq \bar{p}$ and $0< \alpha_0 < \alpha_1 -2p < \alpha_1 < d(2p-1)$.
 In the case that $\domain = \Hd$, the right-hand side vanishes since $f \equiv 1$.
-When alternatively $\domain$ is a bounded $C^{1,1}$ -domain, \eqref{sens_v1v2est} follows from \eqref{Meyers3}, \eqref{Meyers2}, and that $|\nabla f | \le C$.
+When alternatively $\domain$ is a bounded $C^{1,1}$ -domain, \eqref{sens_v1v2est} follows from \eqref{Meyers2}, \eqref{Meyers3}, and that $|\nabla f | \lesssim 1$.

-The estimate for $i =2$ is obtained in essentially the same way, with the application of \eqref{Lemma_4_est_1} to $v_2$ solving \eqref{sens_def_v2}.
+The estimate for $i =2$ is obtained in essentially the same way, with the application of \eqref{Lemma_4_est_1} to $v^{\eps}_2$ solving \eqref{sens_def_v2}.
 Since we use \eqref{Lemma_4_est_1} instead of \eqref{Lemma_4_est_2}, the result \eqref{sens_v1v2est} holds for $0 \leq \alpha_0 < \alpha_1 < d(2p-1)$. \end{proof}

 To complete this section, we now give the proof of Lemma \ref{sens_Lm2}.
-For this we use Lemma \ref{sens_Lm0} applied to $h^T - \eta \hat{h}^T$, where the cut-off $\eta$ ensures homogeneous Dirichlet boundary data on $\domain$.
-Here comes the argument:
+For this we apply the weighted Meyers estimate to $h^{\eps} - \eta \hat{h}^{\eps}$, where the cut-off $\eta$ ensures homogeneous Dirichlet boundary data on $\domain$.
+Here is the argument:

 \begin{proof}[Proof of Lemma \ref{sens_Lm2}] Let $L = \dist(x_0, \partial \domain)$.
 Since \eqref{Meyers3} follows from \eqref{Meyers1} and \eqref{Meyers2} by the triangle inequality when $L \le 2(r^{\domain}_*(x_0) + r)$, we may assume that $ L \ge 2(r^{\domain}_*(x_0) + r)$.